UbiquityRobotics/learn/read_this_first.md

 ### The Workstation

 You need a workstation to control the robot.
-In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" denotes "Long Term Support" which means 5 years.)
+In these tutorials it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" denotes "Long Term Support" which means 5 years.)
 Ubiquity Robotics supports only this release.

 **The workstation must have WiFi capability.**  That is, it must be able to connect wirelessly to a router or access point.
 Most laptops do, many desktops don't.